Breitholtz/HPC/Assignment2.md

 This information is then stored in a global array and simultaneously written to a .ppm file by a separate thread.
 This thread only writes the information to file and has no part in the computations mentioned above.

+Additionally,  we use the following include files:
+* pthread - for POSIX threads mutices and such
+* math - essentially only to use fabs()
-Additionally,  us the includWe will go through and explain the different parts of the program.
+*  We will go through and explain the different parts of the program.

 ### 	Main
 In the main function we start by calling the argument parsing function which assigns the command line arguments to global variables.